awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli.md

 This topic introduces the AWS Encryption CLI, explains how to install and use it, and provides several examples to help you get started\.
 For a quick start, see [How to Encrypt and Decrypt Your Data with the AWS Encryption CLI](http://aws.amazon.com/blogs/security/how-to-encrypt-and-decrypt-your-data-with-the-aws-encryption-cli/) in the AWS Security Blog\.
 For more detailed information, see [Read The Docs](https://aws-encryption-sdk-cli.readthedocs.io/en/latest/), and join us in developing the AWS Encryption CLI in the [aws\-encryption\-sdk\-cli](https://github.com/aws/aws-encryption-sdk-cli/) repository on GitHub\.

+**Performance**
+The AWS Encryption CLI is built on the AWS Encryption SDK for Python\.
+Each time you run the CLI, you start a new instance of the Python runtime\.
+To improve performance, whenever possible, use a single command instead of a series of independent commands\.
+For example, run one command that processes the files in a directory recursively instead of running separate commands for each file\.

 **Topics**
 + [Installing the CLI](crypto-cli-install.md)
 + [How to Use the CLI](crypto-cli-how-to.md)